English

 # Connect a Notion database to a target folder

-puppyone conn add notion https://notion.so/your-database-id --folder /docs
+puppyone access add notion https://notion.so/your-database-id --folder /docs

 PuppyOne supports 15+ platforms including Notion, GitHub, Gmail, Google Drive, Linear, and Airtable.